 Thelma Estrin, a 1977 IEEE Fellow "for contributions to the design and application of computer systems for neurophysiological and brain research," is a pioneer in the field of biomedical engineering and as the IEEE's first female vice president.

-Thelma was born in New York City, an only child who was destined to attend college and attain greater achievements.
+Estrin, born in New York City in 1924, was an only child who was destined to attend college and attain greater achievements.
 While other girls in school took commercial courses, she pursued academic courses and prepared to go to college.
 She attended City College of New York (CCNY) in 1941 where she met her husband Gerald Estrin.
 A year later, in 1942, she took a three month course at Stevens Institute of Technology for engineering assistants.
 She worked for two years at the Radio Receptor Company.
 In 1946, she and Jerry moved to Madison, Wisconsin, to pursue undergraduate electrical engineering degrees at the University of Wisconsin.
 Through a great deal of hard work and long days, Thelma Estrin received her B.S., M.S. and Ph.D. in 1948, 1949, and 1951, respectively.
 Jerry received an offer to join John von Neumann's computer project at the Institute for Advanced Study and they moved to Princeton, N.J.
 Thelma was determined to maintain her own career and was hired at the Electroencephalography Department of the Neurological Institute of Columbia Presbyterian Hospital (New York) in November 1951.

 Thelma's fascination with computer technology led her to help design Israel's first computer, the WEIZAC, in 1954.
 She and Jerry spent fifteen months in Israel working on the WEIZAC (WEIZmann Automatic Computer).
 This became the first electronic computer in the Middle East, and is now an IEEE Milestone in Electrical and Computer Engineering (in the 1980s, the WEIZAC team was interviewed for the Computer Pioneers Project).